 b.
 General proposal information: Title, category

-The EACSL offers to act as a sponsor for one course or workshop in the areas of Logic and Computation covered by the Computer Science Logic (CSL) conferences.
-This course or workshop will be designated an EACSL course/workshop.
-If you wish to be considered for this, please indicate so on your proposal.
+CHILDCARE: If there is enough interest, ESSLLI will provide information on private child care services available during the summer school.
+EACSL SPONSORSHIP The EACSL will support one Logic and Computation course or workshop addressing topics of interest to Computer Science Logic (CSL) conferences.
+The selected course or workshop will be designated an EACSL course/workshop in the programme.
+If you wish to be considered for this, please indicate so in your proposal.

 John P. McCrae (NUI Galway) Mihael Arcan (NUI Galway) Paul Buitelaar (NUI Galway)